Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

      ![MoonSDKScene](images/MoonSDKScene.png)

   4. Open MoonSDK settings and fill in all app keys for analytics and advertising services which you want to use and press Check and Sync Settings button
+     **Note!
+Make sure to copy/paste the tokens and not type it manually to avoid mistakes**

      ![SyncSettings](images/SyncSettings.png)
 </details>